umanlp/tg2019task/call-for-participation.md

 Participating systems are asked to perform an *explanation reconstruction* task, a stepping-stone task towards general multi-hop inference on large graphs.
 The task is as follows: Given a question and known correct answer, build a system that reconstructs the gold explanation.
 For ease of evaluation (and to encourage a variety of methods, not only those involving graph-based inference), the task is framed as a ranking task  where for a given question, one must selectively rank facts in the gold explanation higher than facts not present in the gold explanation.

 ### Follow-through Example
+Given the following question (top) and it's gold explanation graph (bottom):
 ![Example explanation graph](images/example-ice-melting.png)

+An example of ranking each of the ~5000 sentences in the Tablestore knowledge base to attempt to rebuild this explanation is as follows.
+We see that some of the gold explanation sentences are ranked near the top (e.g. melting is a kind of process (rank 1), an ice cube is a kind of solid (rank 7), melting means changing from a solid to a liquid by adding heat energy (rank 18)).
+A number of other sentences in the gold explanation are ranked much lower (53, 102, 384, 408, 858, 860, 3778, 3956).
+The mean average precision for this ranking on this question is 0.148.
+When considering only the central questions in the explanation, the mean average precision increases to 0.195.

 ```
 Question: A student placed an ice cube on a plate in the sun.
 Ten minutes later, only water was on the plate.
 Which process caused the ice cube to change to water?